DeathStar3/Varicity-SCP-reproduction-package/artifact-submission-files/INSTALL.md

 See REQUIREMENTS.md file for more details.

-## Running VariCity
+## Running VariMetrics

 All the scripts in this section are located and executed from the `varicity` directory, located at the root of the project.

-*Note:* Before running VariCity, you need to have visualizations files generated in the `generated_visualizations` directory at the root of the project.
+*Note:* Before running VariMetrics, you need to have visualizations files generated in the `generated_visualizations` directory at the root of the project.
 These visualizations are obtained by first executing symfinder (see [Running symfinder](#running-symfinder)), or by unpacking pre-generated visualizations present in the`pre_generated_visualizations.zip` archive at the root of the project.

 ### Reusing the existing Docker image

-VariCity is available as a Docker image hosted on the [Docker Hub](https://hub.docker.com/r/deathstar3/varicity), allowing to use it without needing to build it.
+VariMetrics is available as a Docker image hosted on the [Docker Hub](https://hub.docker.com/r/deathstar3/varicity), allowing to use it without needing to build it.

-Run VariCity by running
+Run VariMetrics by running

 - On GNU/Linux and macOS